thiago-a-souza/MachineLearning/README.md

 ![](/img/step2.png)

-Calculating the fraction of examples whose attribute has a given value (e.g. 8 examples are weak out of 14):
+Computing the fraction of examples whose attribute has a given value (e.g. 8 examples are weak out of 14):

 ![](/img/step3.png)

-Calculating the information gain after replacing the values previously determined:
+Determining the information gain after replacing values calculated before:

 ![](/img/step4.png)

-Calculating the information gain for all attributes indicates that the outlook  should be selected as the root node, since it has the highest information gain.
+Evaluating the information gain for all attributes return the values below.
+As result of that, the outlook should be selected as the root node, since it has the highest information gain.

 ![](/img/step5.png)

+**Example:** identify the child attribute that should be selected when the outlook is sunny.

 ### Gain Ratio